HalestormAI/runpy/README.md

 ### Frontend
  * Make a frontend....
- * Start with a static HTML5 page, use `fetch` api to query the server and send results to `plotly`
+ * Start with a ~~static HTML5 page, use `fetch` api to query the server~~ and send results to `plotly`
  * Move towards React?
+ * Handle dependencies using something like require.js - currently relying on manually ordering UI before runpy